The following are quotes concerning the subject of abuse in Marriage. We pray you will find them helpful.

 Some parents cautiously forbid their children to watch violence on television, and that is a good thing.
-But parents should be even more cautious when it comes to monitoring their own behavior as role models for their impressionable children.
+But parents should be even more cautious when it comes to monitoring their own behavior.
+They are role models for their impressionable children.
 (Frankie Goh, from article, “What Causes Domestic Violence” posted on ezinearticles.com)

-• Studies show that one third of children who witness the battering of their mothers demonstrate significant behavioral and/or emotional problems.
+One third of children who witness the battering of their mothers demonstrate significant behavioral and/or emotional problems.
 Children may experience such problems as depression, anger and hostility, isolation, school problems (low achievement), drug and/or alcohol use, and more.
-They may attempt to get attention through violent behavior, such as lashing out or treating pets cruelly, or by threatening siblings or mother with violence.
+They may attempt to get attention through violent behavior.
+This includes lashing out or treating pets cruelly, or by threatening siblings or mother with violence.

 Boys who witness their father’s abuse of their mothers are more likely to inflict severe violence when they become adults.
 Data suggest that girls who witness maternal abuse are more likely to tolerate abuse as adults.
 Children from abused homes often have relationship and marital problems as adults.
 (From the booklet the booklet “A Way of Hope”, which was once available on the web site for Family Life Today)